-The three of us former schoolmates from Class ’76 — Anna, Nina, and I -- are on a long drive in a car, chatting away about our problems in life.
+The three of us former schoolmates from Class ’76 — Anna, Nina, and I, Celia are on a long car drive, chatting away about our problems in life.
 The topic turns to inheritance issues.

 I share my own story.
-I have been trying to raise money to help my son send his children to private schools.
-“Do you know that private universities now charge upwards of Php50,000 (+/-US$1,000+) tuition alone per student, per semester?
-It is terribly expensive, and when you have several children, it becomes downright unaffordable, but you know naman what public schools are like in this country”.
-I remind my friends.
+I have been trying to raise money to help one of my sons send his children to private schools.
+I say, “Do you know that private universities now charge upwards of Php50,000 (US$1,000+) tuition alone per student, per semester?
+It is terribly expensive, and when you have several children, it becomes downright unaffordable, but you know naman what public schools are like in this country, so there's really no choice.”

 “Celia,” Anna interrupts, “We remember you had this big house where we used to hold parties during our college years.
 What happened to that house”?

 “That was the house of my parents, but my brother Ben is staying there now.
-He has a big family, and his children seem to all have uncertain means of livelihood.
-So, the whole family lives there.
+He has a big family, and his children all seem to have uncertain means of livelihood.
+So, his whole family lives there.

-“I don’t know that I agree with you, Nina”, I countered.
+“I don’t know that I agree with you, Nina,” I counter.
 “I think your brother has every right to demand his full inheritance.
 Who are you to decide for him?
 How can you be so sure who needs money and who doesn’t?
 These are all your perceptions.
 And anyway, if your sister is truly in need and your brother has more than enough, perhaps you can talk to him and appeal to his generosity and love for his sister.
 Personally, I think you should not usurp his rights.
 Maybe our ideas about fairness are just different.
 Or maybe you don't think fairness is important."

 Anna has been quiet.
-To deflect what could be a potential argument, Nina asks Anna, “How about you, Anna, your family has some assets too and your parents have passed, right?
+To deflect what can be a potential argument between Nina and myself, Nina asks Anna, “How about you, Anna, your family has some assets too, and your parents have passed, right?
 Do you have any inheritance issues”?

 “Sino ba ang may assets dito sa Pilipinas na walang inheritance issue?
 Kahit ang maid ko sa bahay na ang mga magulang ay may kaunting lupa sa probinsiya, nagaaway silang magkakapatid."
 (Who among Filipinos with assets do not have inheritance issues?
-Even my housemaid whose parents had owned a small land in the province have family squabbles over the land).
+Even my helper in the house whose parents owned a small lot in the province have family squabbles over the land).

-In the end, we three agree that despite our frustrations, we are lucky we don’t belong to traditional Filipino-Chinese families.
-Celia has a Chinese-Filipina friend who depends on dole-outs from her super-rich two brothers.
-They had already given her dowry when she got married, but it is now all gone, and the brothers don’t see her having any rights to anything else.
+In the end, we three friends agree that despite our frustrations, we are lucky we don’t belong to traditional Filipino-Chinese families.
+For example, I have a Chinese-Filipina friend who depends on dole-outs from her super-rich two brothers.
+But they claim she had already been given her dowry when she married.
+It's not their fault that the dowry money is all gone.
+They don’t see her having any rights to anything else.

-Talking about court cases, another well-known family of six siblings have been at each other’s throats in court cases filed by one camp, then by the other, since the 1990s--from allegations over the patriarch’s abduction to false medications to supposedly forged documentation.
+Talking about court cases, another well-known family of six siblings have been at each other’s throats since the 1990s--from allegations over the patriarch’s abduction, to false medications, to supposedly forged documents.
 These suits and countersuits are still being argued in court more than 25 years hence.

-The issues are complicated when the “favourite” coopts the participation of the surviving spouse, or when more "savvy" in-laws join the family.
-In one case of four siblings, the youngest daughter who was a rather “unproductive artist”, was largely left out of the mana (inheritance).
+The issues are complicated when the “favourite” of the surviving spouse coopts their sympathy, or when more "savvy" in-laws join the family.
+In one case of four siblings, the youngest daughter who was a rather “unproductive artist,” was largely left out of the mana (inheritance).
 The reason was that she had been supported by her family all her life.
 Everyone else worked in the family business except her.
-When it came time to divvy the assets, the siblings decided to continue her allowance instead.
-This went on for some time and she was quite happy with the arrangement until she married a lawyer.
-Her husband argued about her legal rights and about the unfairness of the whole affair.
+When it came time to divide the assets, the siblings decided to continue her allowance instead.
+This went on for some time, and she was quite happy with the arrangement until she married a lawyer.
+Her husband then argued about her legal rights and about the unfairness of the whole affair.
 She didn’t work in the family business because she was never asked.
-Nothing was ever explained—she simply had to sign whatever was presented to her.
-Additionally, her husband reasoned out, it was humiliating to have to beg for money when it was rightfully hers.
-And so, the cases went on and on.
-Finally, when all else fails, there can still be an abduction, as was the final settlement of this particular issue.
+Nothing was ever explained—she simply had to sign whatever document was presented to her.
+Additionally, her husband reasoned out that it was humiliating to have to beg for money when it was rightfully hers.
+And so, the fights and arguments went on and on.